renderghost/at-science-homepage/content/linksroll/linksroll.md

   aside:
     title: Want to be Listed?
     content: |
       We're constantly seeking out new links to showcase.
-If you want your AT science product listed, contact us on <a href="https://bsky.app/profile/atproto.science" target="_blank">Bluesky</a> or via <a href="mailto:hello@atproto.science">Email</a>.
+If you want your AT science project listed, contact us on <a href="https://bsky.app/profile/atproto.science" target="_blank">Bluesky</a> or via <a href="mailto:hello@atproto.science">Email</a>.
 ---

 Discover innovative tools and platforms built on ATProto for the scientific community.
 From social knowledge networks and research feeds to AI-powered discovery tools and note-taking integrations, these links are transforming how researchers share, discover, and collaborate on scientific work in the decentralized web.